Page was last updated on 12/26/2025.

 The Clearwater Jolley Trolley is a circulator trolley that travels through various points throughout Clearwater (both downtown and Clearwater Beach), Dunedin, & Tarpon Springs.
 The trolley service began in 1982 as a city-run service.
 Then, for several years, PSTA operated the service, before a non-profit company was formed to take over day-to-day operations.
 However, PSTA continues to support the trolley & Flamingo Fares is accepted as payment on board.

-Routing & Frequency
+Routing & Schedule

 - South Beach Route (701): Clearwater Beach Transit Center, Various destinations along Clearwater Beach, Sand Key.